ARAWANA HAYASHI

 The past lives in the body as memory, lineage, and practice.

-This journey traces how attention, stillness, and not knowing shaped a practice where gesture comes before concept and awareness guides action.
+This journey traces how attention, stillness, and not knowing shaped a practice where gesture comes before concept, and awareness guides action.
 The past gathered here offers a ground to be felt, a living foundation that continues to inform how presence meets the present moment.

 Arawana Artistic Journey